FriendsOfCake/bootstrap-ui/README.md

 echo $this->Html->script(['path/to/jquery.js', 'path/to/bootstrap.js']);
 ```

-When using the included layout (or a copy of), extra layout types (directly taken from the
+When using the BootstrapUI layout (or a copy of it), extra layout types (directly taken from the
 Bootstrap examples).
 You just need to copy them to your application's layouts directory:

 ```